 To conclude, the purpose of a recruitment software is to replace most of the tasks that a recruiters would otherwise have to do.
 And a recruiter typically devotes most of his or her time in promoting jobs, sourcing candidates and communicating with different stakeholders at each stage of the hiring process.
 These features help to automate recruiter tasks, saving them time for the real work of candidate vetting.

 TechnologyAdvice has human resources software to help you get recruit top candidates, track performance, and get the right leaders into the right positions.
 Need help choosing a HR software?
-Visit our Product Selection Tool for HR software or click on the image below to get started.
+Visit our software category page for HR software or click on the image below to get started.

 Shiv Kumar Pandey is the Marketing Head of Talentnow RecruitX, a leading Applicant Tracking System for recruitment agencies with more than 1000 customers from across the globe.
 Shiv specializes in technology marketing and writes about various aspects of recruitment technology.
 You can connect and learn more about Shiv on LinkedIn and Twitter.

 Paylocity is a different kind of HR and payroll provider.
 We partner with you to create great software that delivers on your unmet needs – solving today’s challenges and designing solutions for the unknowns of tomorrow.
 And we stay your partner with dedicated, on-demand support every step of the way.
 Build a better future for your organization with a scalable solution focused on your business outcomes and priced for your budget.